Nursing Interventions for Acute Pain Management

 Step 2: Transmission

 The sensation travels along A- and C-nerve fibers to the dorsal horn of the spinal cord.
 A-nerve fibers are lightly myelinated (insulated in a protein and fatty acid substance known as myelin, which allows nerve impulses to travel faster), while C-nerve fibers are unmyelinated.
-The thicker the nerve fiber (and myelin coating), the quicker that nerve impulses will travel.
+The thicker the nerve fiber (and myelin coating), the quicker the nerve impulses will travel.
 The table below shows the different types of these fibers and the sensations they detect.
-Nerve impulses travel the fastest among the A-alpha and A-beta fibers and slowest along the A-delta and C-nerve fibers [32].
+Nerve impulses travel the fastest among the A-alpha and A-beta fibers and slowest along the A-delta and C-nerve fibers (32).

 Characteristics of Afferent Nerve Pathways

-Afferent Nerve Fibers
+Afferent Nerve Fibers Sensation Conduction Velocity (m/s)

-Light touch
+A-beta Light touch 16-100

-Pickling pain and temperature (cold)
+A-delta Pickling pain and temperature (cold) 5-30

-Pain, temperature (warmth), itch, autonomic function
+Pain, temperature (warmth), itch, and autonomic function 0.2-2

 • Substance P